StackExchange/Stacks/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for this project
+about: Suggest an idea for Stacks

 ---
+⚠️ Please do not suggest feature ideas for Stack Overflow.
+This repo is for Stacks, our design system, not Stack Overflow.

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]